 2009-Present

-The whitewashing of history is another tactic of The New Jim Crow, which aims to omit the accomplishments of back people in Science, Technology, and other endeavors.
-It also seeks to rewrite the past in favor of whites by downplaying the effects of Slavery, Jim Crow, and racism by banning the teaching of subjects in school that shed light on what people of color have endured in this country at the hand of the oppressor, and their endurance as a people.
+The whitewashing of history is another tactic of The New Jim Crow, which aims to omit the accomplishments of Black people in Science, Technology, and other endeavors.
+It also seeks to rewrite the past in favor of whites by downplaying the effects of Slavery, Jim Crow, and racism by banning the teaching of subjects in school that shed light on what people of color have endured in this country at the hands of the oppressor, and their endurance as a people.
 It is up to blacks and like-minded individuals to reveal the truth.